elishacloud/Silent-Hill-2-Enhancements/README.md

  * **NoCD Patch** - Disables the CD check. _Note: not yet supported in all game versions._
  * **Piston Room Fix** - Hides a piston behind a door that should not be seen during a cutscene.
  * **Reset Screen Res** - Resets the display adapter on exit which fixes an issue when using WineD3D casing the screen to go dark.
+ * **Room 312 Pause Menu Fix** - Restores the noise filter and bloom effects in the pause menu for Room 312.
  * **Room 312 Shadow Fix** - Prevents distracting shadow flickering while in Room 312 of the Hotel.
  * **Rowboat Animation Fix** - Fixes an issue with rowboat animation if you exit to the main menu and reload the game.
  * **SFX Address Fix** - Dynamically updates SH2 memory with correct index locations for the SFX from the `sddata.bin` file (required if you are using a modified version of the `sddata.bin` audio file).
  * **Soft Shadow Support** - Adds soft shadows, shadow level intensities, shadow fading on flashlight toggles, and self shadows.
  * **Special FX Fix** - Restores post-processing effects, which includes depth-of-field, motion blur, and pseudo blooms.
+ * **Texture Address Fix** - Dynamically updates SH2 memory to reserve additional space for large texture (required if you are using a large texture files).
  * **Town West Gate Event Fix** - Changes James' commentary about the back alley Heaven's Night gate at night to properly reflect the gate's status.
+ * **UAC Control** - Checks if administrator access is required for the game to function correctly and prompts for UAC if needed.
  * **Vibration Support** - Enables force feedback vibration support for XInput and DirectInput gamepads.
  * **White Shader Fix** - Fixes an issue on Nvidia graphics cards where certain textures would appear as white when they should be black.
  * [**Widescreen Fix**](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/sh2) - Allows the game to fit any sized monitor appropriately and fixes other inherit game bugs.
  * **Windowed Mode** - Runs the game in windowed mode.
+ * **Woodside Apartment Object Fix** - Fixes spawning placements for objects in Woodside Apartments Room 205.

 ### Configuration
 To view an ini example see the [settings.ini](https://github.com/elishacloud/Silent-Hill-2-Enhancements/blob/master/Common/Settings.ini) file.